This paper is available for the academic year 2023-24.

 Each topic will be taught in a series of 4 lectures / seminars and 2 supervisions during MT and LT.
 You are expected to study at least four topics.
 There will be revision teaching in ET.

-The paper will be assessed either by a written exam in Easter Term or by Optional Dissertation.
+The paper will be assessed either by Examination or by Optional Dissertation.

 Optional Dissertation

-Candidates who are considering taking the exam by Optional Dissertation are invited to contact Course Contacts in MT to discuss topic and supervisions arrangements.
-Please note that topics of ODs are not restricted to the topics on IT6.
+You will be required to submit a 10,000-word dissertation on a topic within the scope of IT6 based on your own research and reading.
+Candidates who are considering taking the exam by Optional Dissertation are invited to contact the Course Convenor at the start of MT to discuss your topic and supervisions arrangements.
+Please note that topics of ODs are not restricted to the topics taught on IT6.